sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 Extention to fpmsyncd described in this HLD will only change how `fpmsyncd` will handle `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP`.

-This change could be a first step, but does not solve scalability issues discussed in the SONiC Routing WG.
-Further study is required for more fundamental improvements, e.g. how zebra handles NextHop Groups in scale, communication channel between zebra and fpmsyncd etc.
+Further study is required for more fundamental improvements, e.g. how zebra handles NextHop Groups in scale, communication channel between zebra and fpmsyncd, improvements in FRR like BGP PIC support etc.

 Refer to the meeting minutes [SONiC Routing Working Group](https://lists.sonicfoundation.dev/g/sonic-wg-routing/wiki) for discussions related to future improvements.
 For the discussion specific to this HLD, check [07132023 Meeting Minutes](https://lists.sonicfoundation.dev/g/sonic-wg-routing/wiki/34321)

-#### Backward compatibility with Fine-grain NHG, Ordered NHG/ECMP
+#### Backward compatibility with current NHG creation logic (Fine-grain NHG, Ordered NHG/ECMP)

-> TODO: discuss and update this based on feedback

-Eddy Kevetny (Nvidia) provided feedback about `net.ipv4.nexthop_compat_mode` and backward compatibility issue.

-> From: eddyk=nvidia.com@lists.sonicfoundation.dev on Date: Thu, 29 Jun 2023 14:29:56 +0000
->
-> You might want to set “net.ipv4.nexthop_compat_mode” with 0 to enable the Linux kernel to handle NHG and send to FRR.
-> Then you will need also to set “fpm use-next-hop-groups” in FRR Vtysh.
-Please check which logic of NHG creation is preferrable: by kernel (supporting it from 5.3) or by FRR/Zebra
->
-> Today the logic of creation of NHGs is located in SWSS (Route/NextHopGroup Orch Agent) and the community defined different types of NHG/ECMP with configuration via Redis – e.g. Fine-grain NHG, Ordered NHG/ECMP.
-If some apps are using these NHG types (I know for sure that Microsoft uses some of them) then it might be a problematic to have a logic of NHG/ECMP creation (particularly enforcing the specific order of NHG members) out of SWSS.
-Then you might need to consider the support of backward-compatibility for this feature

-We already have set `fpm use-next-hop-groups` in FRR.

-We can disable `net.ipv4.nexthop_compat_mode` (set to 0) for performance optimization.

-For backward comptibility, we can keep `fpm use-next-hop-groups` disabled by default in FRR configuration.
-This way, zebra would not send `RTM_NEWNEXTHOP` and `RTM_DELNEXTHOP` to fpmsyncd and entry created in `APPL_DB` should be identical to when this NHG feature did not exist.
+This feature is disabled by default and thus backward compatible that it would not impact the current NHG creation logic in SWSS/Orchagent.

+When enabled, NHG ID and member management will be handled by FRR, and the current NHG creation logic in SWSS/Orchagent will not be used. i.e. behavior will be same as the current behavior of manually adding entry to `APPL_DB: NEXTHOP_GROUP_TABLE`.

+#### nexthop_compat_mode Kernel option

+In regards to NextHop Group, Linux Kernel runs in compatibility mode which sends netlink message using both old route format without `RTA_NH_ID` and new format using `RTA_NH_ID`.

+There is a `sysctl` option `net.ipv4.nexthop_compat_mode nexthop_compat_mode` which is on by default but provides the ability to turn off compatibility mode allowing systems to only send route update with the new format which could potentially improve performance.

+This option is not changed as part this HLD to avoid unexpected impact to the existing behavior.

+One should carefully study the impact of this change before chainging this option.